hayleygayfer/COMP2511-Lab01/README.md

 * A `Thread` is created with a title, and a first post;
 * Posts can be added to the thread
 * A `Thread` has a series of tags, which are just strings.
+These tags should be retrieved in a sorted fashion (as per the documentation on `getTags`).

 **`PiazzaForum`**